Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 Forms!frmMain.Width

 In this command, immediately after the Forms Collection name, we have used the symbol (!) to give the name of the next level of the object of the Forms collection object, not a property or method.
-The next item Width is a property of the frmMain object, so a dot is required, not the other symbol.
-The exclamation ! symbol is given in parenthesis for legibility only.
+The next item, Width, is a property of the frmMain object, so a dot is required, not the other symbol.
+The bang (!) symbol is given in parentheses for legibility only.

-Note: You cannot use the symbol (!) in place of the dot (.) to address the Width or Name or any other property of the Form.
+Note: You cannot use the symbol (!) in place of the dot (.) to address the Width or Name, or any other property of the Form.
 There are over 200 properties for a form.
-You can display the Name of all the properties by typing the following Code, on one line, on the Debug Window and pressing Enter Key:
+You can display the names of all the properties by typing the following Code, on one line, in the Debug Window and pressing the Enter Key:

 For j=0 to Forms(0).Properties.count-1:? j,Forms(0).Properties(j).Name:Next

-In the above statement, we have called the Count() Method of the Forms Property, to take a Count of the first form Properties, and print the Name of each one.
+In the above statement, the Count() Method of the Forms Property is called, takes a Count of the first Form Properties, and prints the Name of each one.

 Take a Listing of the Property Names.